ngageoint/mage-server/README.md

 ## Plugins

 MAGE plugins are seperate node scripts located in the plugins folder.
 For more information about MAGE plugins please see the [MAGE Plugins README](plugins/README.md)

+## Web application

+The MAGE web application is built using AngularJS.
+The application resides in the public directory, for more information about the [MAGE Web Application](public/README.md).

 ## Pull Requests